fortran-lang/fortran-lang.org/CONTRIBUTING.md

 * *note*: extra information, something that might appear in a footnote
 * *tip*: information about best practices, practical tips
 * *important*: warnings, things to avoid, etc.

+Prefer including the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma).
+It usually makes things more clear.
+> Fortran is fast, fun, and famed.